ctvidic/AvySim/README.md

 Background:
 	Throughout snowy mountainous areas in the United States avalanches pose a big concern to winter backcountry enthusiasts.
-The purpose of the project is to serve as a visual educational resource for avalanche characteristics based off inputed user criteria.
-Avalanches are classified into nine different types varying based off local terrain and recent weather conditions.
-Users can input their own data, or have recent local weather data inputted for them, allowing for an educational visual representation of the avalanche type.
-After submission, there will be a dynamic visual representation of the avalanche type.
+The purpose of the project is to serve as a visual educational resource for avalanche characteristics based off inputted user weather/terrain criteria.
+Avalanches are classified into nine different types, varying based off local terrain and recent weather conditions.
+Users can input their own input data (or potentially have recent local weather data inputted for them) allowing for an educational visual representation of the avalanche type.
+After submission, there will be a dynamic visual representation of the avalanche type as well as a relevant description for the avalanche type.

 Functionality and MVPs